 - Health Insurance - Every full-time student must show proof of comparable health insurance prior to registration once each year.

-- More Information for International Students - The International Center is the office assigned by the university to provide comprehensive immigration services and advising to international students, scholars, faculty and staff.
+- More Information for International Students - The Center for Global Engagement is the office assigned by the university to provide comprehensive immigration services and advising to international students, scholars, faculty and staff.
 In addition, the IC staff plans and conducts various workshops and programs to address the needs of international students.
+The Center for Intensive English Studies (CIES) is an English language school for serious students who want to succeed at an American university.
+Our highly qualified instructors all have Master’s degrees in the field of Teaching English as a Second Language.
+In addition, we limit our enrollment to 125 students per session so that we can give you personalized instruction in a safe, friendly environment.
+CIES is part of the FSU Graduate School and all of our offices and classrooms are in one location on the campus of Florida State University.

 - More Information for Student Veterans - The Student Veterans Center serves as the focal point for all campus veteran support services, from transition assistance, to VA benefit certification, to educational assistance.
 The Center also promotes awareness of Seminole veteran heritage and veteran related issues to campus and alumni populations alike.